Hinterkaifeck murders: Paul Mueller

-Author Bill James, in his book The Man from the Train, alleges that Paul Mueller, a German migrant, may have been responsible for the murders.
-Mueller was the only suspect in the 1898 murder of a Massachusetts family, and is theorized by James to have killed dozens of victims based on research in American newspaper archives.
-The Hinterkaifeck murders bear some similarities to Mueller's suspected crimes in the United States, including the slaughter of an entire family in their isolated home, use of the blunt edge of a farm tool as a weapon (a pickaxe), the moving and stacking bodies of the victims and the apparent absence of robbery as a motive.
+Author Bill James, in his book The Man from the Train, names Paul Mueller, a German migrant, as the possible murderer, noting that Mueller was the only suspect in the 1898 murder of a Massachusetts family, and based on research in American newspaper archives, theorizes from this that he may killed dozens of victims.
+The Hinterkaifeck murders bear some similarities to Mueller's suspected crimes in the United States, including the slaughter of an entire family in their isolated home, use of the blunt edge of a farm tool as a weapon (a pickaxe), the moving and stacking of the bodies of the victims, and the apparent absence of robbery as a motive.
 James suspects that Mueller might have left the US by 1912 after private investigators and journalists began to notice and publicize patterns in family murders across state lines.
 James rates the chances of Mueller being the Hinterkaifeck killer as "more or less a toss-up" but concludes "there's no real reason to believe that it's not him."